 The plans range from very, very conservative to high-risk.
 However, PensionBee doesn’t provide financial advice, so you may still choose to talk to a financial adviser before you select a plan.

 PensionBee isn’t suitable for anyone in the civil service or who has a government pension.
-You can’t transfer a government pension, so there’s little point having an account unless you have other pensions from past jobs or careers that you want to merge.
+You can’t transfer a government pension, so there’s little point in having an account unless you have other pensions from past jobs or careers that you want to merge.

 PensionBee is suitable for experienced investors.
 However, it doesn’t offer any interaction or challenging experiences, so it’s unlikely to be your preferred platform.
 Even still, many experienced investors do put at least part of their pots in a low-cost robo advisor setting as a means of saving money and experiencing the benefits offered by these services.